Jump Desktop MDM Configuration

 Predefining servers via MDM

 Jump Desktop for iOS and Jump Desktop for Mac store computer lists in the JSON file format (it's a human readable text based file format).
 To predefine servers via MDM, push down the servers array through managed app configuration.
-The servers array is an array of strings where each string defines one computer.
-Each string in the array should contain a valid JSON document describing the connection.
-The servers array can contain computers, RD Gateway and SSH configuration JSON documents.
+The servers array is an array (or list) of strings where each string defines one computer.
+Each string in the array / list should contain a valid JSON document describing the connection.
+The servers array / list can contain computers, RD Gateway and SSH configuration JSON documents.
 For more information about file formats used by Jump Desktop click here: Jump Desktop File Formats.

 The recommend way of creating Jump Desktop JSON files is to create the configuration using Jump Desktop's UI on iOS or Mac and then transfer the configuration information to the MDM server.
 Here's how you would do that: